Demystifying Canadian Data Residency and the Public Cloud

 What Kinds of Data Should I Keep in Canada?

 As you may have guessed by now, certain types of data should be kept in Canada.
+Health and financial data are some of the most sensitive and highly regulated types you may handle.

 Remember, once you start outsourcing your information processing to third parties across the border, you leave yourself open to data seizure or surveillance by other international security agencies.
 Similarly, your data won't likely not have any rights under other countries' privacy laws because you're not a resident there.

-That means that it's best to keep things like personal health information, financial data, and intellectual property in Canada.
+That means that it's best to keep things like personal health information, financial data, and valuable intellectual property in Canada.

 If your organization resides in Québec or Alberta, you are restricted from transferring public sector personal data outside of the country.
 In some cases, you might even be required to keep it in the province!